 We will cover a lot of topics and skills, but the major ones are:

 We may do open source projects, work on real production apps, ask you to read books and research papers, or take other courses, attend conferences and community events, etc.

 In most other one on one mentoring programs, you're assigned a mentor who will work with you on a fixed curriculum.
 This is great, but we believe that walking you through the fundamentals is not the best use of a mentor's time - this is a lengthy, circular and oftentimes repetitive phase that's best spread out in months.
 During this phase, effort and practice are more important than high-level guidance.
 Most other programs tend to either skip the fundamentals and have mentors work with you on projects too early, in which case your knowledge will stay on the surface and tied to a language / framework.
 Or, they don't go deep enough and don't quite take you far enough, because an experienced developer's time is very expensive.
 Our courses are staffed and supported by TAs, who help you get unstuck when you need it.
 We save mentoring until the final phase, because that's where we believe the most impact can be made.

-In our self-paced courses + Capstone Mentoring model, you'll be working with your mentors on a much higher level, on much more interesting and challenging projects, and on a customized plan instead of a fixed curriculum.
+In our Mastery-Based Learning courses + Capstone Mentoring model, you'll be working with your mentors on a much higher level, on much more interesting and challenging projects, and on a customized plan instead of a fixed curriculum.
 And finally, our payment model has our interests fully aligned with yours to force us to fully focus on your results.

 To learn more about our Mastery-Based Learning courses, read the faq.